eugenioenko/bb-forum/README.md

 To run this project locally, you need to have the following installed:

-- **Docker**: A platform for developing, shipping, and running applications in containers.
 - **pnpm**: A fast, disk space-efficient package manager for JavaScript.

 ## Getting Started